Approximate Petz recovery from the geometry of density operators: Introduction

 The purpose of this paper is to report a new bound on the quality of the Petz map for approximate quantum error correcting codes, in terms of a generalization of the relative entropy called the \emph{second sandwiched R\'{e}nyi relative entropy}.
 This quantity, which we will denote by the symbol $\tilde{D}_{2}$, is defined by

-It is a member of a continuous family of sandwiched R\'{e}nyi relative entropies \cite{muller2013quantum,wilde2014strong} that has been studied extensively in the quantum information literature (see, e.g., \cite{frank2013monotonicity, beigi2013sandwiched, leditzky2017data, wang2020alpha}).
-They satisfy many of the important properties of the ordinary relative entropy, such as the monotonicity inequality (or ``data processing inequality'')
+It is a member of a continuous family of sandwiched R\'{e}nyi relative entropies \cite{muller2013quantum,wilde2014strong} that has been studied extensively in the quantum information literature (see, e.g., \cite{frank2013monotonicity, beigi2013sandwiched, leditzky2017data, wang2020alpha}). $\tilde{D}_{2}$ satisfies many of the important properties of the ordinary relative entropy, in particular the monotonicity inequality (or ``data processing inequality'')

-and positivity $\tilde{D}_{\alpha}(\rho||\sigma) \geq 0.$
+and positivity $\tilde{D}_{2}(\rho \| \sigma) \geq 0.$

-The most general bound we prove in this paper, for arbitrary positive $\sigma$ and arbitrary \emph{Hermitian} $\rho$,\footnote{It may be surprising that this bound holds for any Hermitian $\rho$, and does not require $\rho$ to be a density operator.
+The most general bound we prove in this paper, for arbitrary strictly positive $\sigma$ and arbitrary \emph{Hermitian} $\rho$,\footnote{It may be surprising that this bound holds for all Hermitian $\rho$, and does not require $\rho$ to be a density operator.
 We discuss this feature of the calculation in detail in section \ref{sec:conceptual-section}.} is

 where $\lVert \cdot \rVert_p$ denotes the Schatten $p$-norm $\lVert A \rVert_p = \tr(|A|^p)^{1/p}.$ For $\sigma$ the maximally mixed state $I/d,$ this simplifies to

 Using a technique described in section \ref{sec:approximate-section}, we show that this bound implies our main result,